-Office automation can streamline back office operations and improve efficiency
+Office automation can streamline back-office operations and improve efficiency

-Replacing manual, off-system office processes and office workflows with automated systems that orchestrate tasks and use business logic to make previously human decisions.
+Sometimes called OA, office automation, or back office automation means this: Replacing manual, off-system office processes and office workflows with automated systems that orchestrate tasks and use business logic to make previously human decisions.

 Some back-office areas that can leverage an office automation system include:

 A lot can go wrong with manual processes.
-We're only human and we all make mistakes, fail to follow standard procedures, and move at our own pace.
+We're only human, and we all make mistakes, fail to follow standard procedures and move at our own pace.
 This means:

 Office automation systems designed to automate back-office processes can handle all of these issues and much more.
 Information stays within the system at all times.
 Requests, approvals, and all related documents and communication are forever retained within the system.

-Reporting and monitoring tools are built into the system and allow complete visibility into performance and all activity through dashboards.
+Reporting and monitoring tools are built into the office automation system and allow complete visibility into performance and all activity through dashboards.
 Audit trails are also built into the system, allowing a permanent, shareable record of all transactions and activities.

 There are a wide variety of office workflows that can be automated, from payroll approvals to office requisitions.
 For a long list of examples, please download our free use case sheet.